“We are all stars in this galaxy. All of us. No one's greater than the other.”

 Who am I?

 I’m a licensed mental health counselor (LMHC), based in Western Massachusetts, providing outpatient therapy both in person and via telehealth.
-I specialize in working with autistic, ADHD, and/or anxious teens and adults and I especially enjoy working with neurodivergent queer, transgender, or otherwise marginalized people.
-I can help with difficulties related to executive functioning, anxiety, mood, and living in a world that does not appreciate diversity as much as we need it to.
-I use a strengths-based and client-centered approach, while also offering tools and techniques from many different therapeutic modalities.
+I specialize in working with autistic, ADHD, and/or anxious teens and adults and I especially enjoy working with neurodivergent queer, transgender, and otherwise marginalized people.
+I can help with difficulties related to executive functioning, anxiety, mood, obsessions and compulsions, and living in a society that does not appreciate diversity as much as we need it to.

 I use the term “neuroqueer”, defined here by Dr. Nick Walker, to describe both who I am and what I do.
 More specifically, I’m a queer autistic ADH parent who’s experienced both anxiety and depression.
 I offer my perspective and support as both a licensed clinician and as a person with lived experience.
 I’m also a middle class, cisgender, white women who has been able to access and afford higher education.
 I strive to practice awareness and cultural humility regarding my privilege.